 We find two nuggets of advice in scripture:

 Ah, so there’s more to it than just being short sighted and looking at the next twenty-four hours.
-We can look ahead to the future with courage because God has got it under control.
+We can look ahead to the future with courage because God has our future under his sovereign control.
 More than that, he has plans for us to flourish.

 “Don’t worry,” Jesus said, “God cares about even the most insignificant things in the world.
 You are much more valuable to your heavenly Father.”

-In other words, get on with the ordinary activities of life knowing you are in capable and caring hands.
-Yet, more than that, look forward with excitement and certainty to what is ahead.
+In other words, we can get on with the ordinary activities of today knowing we are in capable and caring hands.
+Yet, more than that, we can look forward with reassurance whatever is ahead.

-So with me, will you walk into the New Year not fearful, but with anticipation seeing it as an adventure to be embraced with your Lord?
+So with me, will you walk into the New Year not fearful, but with anticipation of God’s goodness and welcoming how God will care for you?